-To be active, developers had to meet at least one of the following criteria: a) participate in a specific regional digital games association/collective; b) have answered the survey questionnaire; c) have a company website and/or social networks with activity in the years 2021/2022; d) have a game released in the year 2021/2022; e) have a company with an active game and revenue, as measured by the AppMagic platform; f) have an active CNPJ and a main CNAE consistent with the game development activity; g) have confirmed receipt of the survey by telephone; h) have one or more games updated in 2021/2022/2023; or i) have a Google account indicating the company's operating hours.
-Additionally, j) have a product participating in the "MADE IN
+To be active, developers had to meet at Bearing in mind the difficulties presented of the mapped studios were formalized least one of the following criteria: a) parabove and maintaining the logic previously individual developers.
+With this in mind, it ticipate in a specific regional digital games established, it was decided to adopt the was decided to keep them on the list of association/collective; b) have answered same definition of "Digital Game Develop- studios (active or inactive), since in order the survey questionnaire; c) have a comer", i.e. "a company or business, made up to develop their products these studios pany website and/or social networks of one person or more, that performs one hire services or create partnerships with with activity in the years 2021/2022; other developers, or they may even have d) have a game released in the year changed their company structure during 2021/2022; e) have a company with an this period. active game and revenue, as measured However, since filling in the questionnaire by the AppMagic platform; f) have an is optional for the respondent, they could active CNPJ and a main CNAE consistent fill in the data as a freelancer, based on with the game development activity; g) their choice. have confirmed receipt of the survey by In order to avoid generating a statistical telephone; h) have one or more games break in the sample between the years, updated in 2021/2022/2023; or i) have the criteria for considering a mapped coma Google account indicating the compapany as active in the survey were mainny's operating hours.
+Additionally, j) have tained for 2022 with one change. a product participating in the "MADE IN

 BRAZIL SALE 2023" on the STEAM platform.
 Using these criteria, 1042 active studios developing digital games in Brazil were mapped.

 In the 2023 survey, 309 companies responded as developer studios, an increase of around 39% compared to 2022 (223 companies).
 The respondent studios represent 29.7% of all active developers.
 In addition, 34 studios on this list answered the questionnaire as self-employed because they have individual companies, most of them MEI (these companies are analyzed in chapter 15).